Interview with the School of Advanced Military Studies & Manuel Noriega (11/23/2007)

 Noriega: The deterioration began when the civil leadership of the US overstepped their influence over military and intelligence matters with Panama in favor of the economic elite who already holding the economic power also wanted the political power taken away back in 1968.

-In addition, it also had to do with the Iran-Contra affair… the directions those individuals such as Bush, Elliot, Abrams, North, and Poindexter took the matter and insisted on supporting the contras against the Sandinistas.
+In addition, it also had to do with the Iran-Contra affair… the directions those individuals such as George Herbert Walker Bush, Elliot Abrams, Oliver North, and John Poindexter took the matter and insisted on supporting the Contras against the Sandinistas.
 The apprehension of Panama to support this agenda put Panama at odds with the U.S. administration.

 Q10: What do you belief precipitated the attempted coup against you in March 1988 and October 1989?